PoorPeer/LLM-Language-Games/README.md

-LLM-Language-Games is a test suite of nine Language-Games used in the Master research project "LLMs and Language-Games" at the Department of Computer and Systems Science, Stockholm University.
+LLM-Language-Games is a test suite of nine Language-Games used in the Master research project "LLMs and Language-Game Rules" at the Department of Computer and Systems Science, Stockholm University.
 The research question was "What types of Language-Games pose the greatest challenge for LLMs in terms of rule adherence?"